AYODH/Hey-gorgeous-/README.md

 A tiny little love story I built at 2am instead of sleeping like a normal person.

 It's one HTML file.
 No frameworks.
 No npm install.
 No existential crises about dependencies.
-Just vibes, CSS animations, and an embarrassing amount of time spent making flowers look pretty.
+Just vibes, CSS animations, and an unreasonable amount of time spent on flowers.

 ---

 ## What even is this

-A 6-scene interactive web experience that goes: *envelope → flowers → gift → date invite → smug acceptance → kiss*
+A 9-scene interactive web experience that goes:

+*envelope → flowers → gift → date invite → smug acceptance → date planner → food picks → date type → kiss → WhatsApp*

-Classic arc, really.
+Yes, 9.
+It escalated.

 ---